Frequently Asked Questions

 Where do you do your procedures?

 If all you need is Botox, it can be done in the office.
-Surgeries and lasers are done at the Monticello Surgery Center in Charlottesville.
-Another option is Martha Jefferson Outpatient Surgical Center.
+Surgeries are done at the Las Vegas Surgery Center.

 Give us a call or contact us through the web if you still have further questions.